 Criteria JORC Code explanation Commentary Bell/Nugget/Nugget3 (Pegasus/Rubicon) - Low angled dilatational fault zones with quartz veining evident from drilling and underground development.
 Honey, Alteration 1/2/3/4/5, HORVQ/Caesar/F18/SPGN (Hornet hangingwall mineralised zones) - Sheared and silicified shale with quartz stringers evident from drilling and underground development.
 Halo (Drake)- Steeply dipping hangingwall and footwall brecciated veining and shearing directly adjacent to the Drake CMV.
 For mine planning purposes a waste model is created by projecting the hanging wall and footwall surfaces 15 m either side.
 A default grade of 0.1 g/t is assigned and the same resource classification as the adjacent ore lode is applied.
 Discussion of basis for using or not using grade cutting or capping.
 Top cuts were applied to the composited sample data with the intention of reducing the impact of outlier values on the average grade.
 Top cuts vary by domain (ranging from 4 g/t to 250 g/t for individual domains).
 The top cut values are applied in several steps, using influence limitation top capping.
-A top cut (AU) and non-top cut (NC) variable is created, as well as a spatial variable (LL) which only has values where the top cut values appear; this applies to gold top cutting only.
-For example, where gold requires a top cut, the following variables will be created and estimated: AU (top cut gold) AU_NC (non- top-cut gold) AU_IL (spatial variable; values present where AU data is top cut) The top-cut and non-top cut values are estimated using search ranges based on the modelled gold variogram, and the IL values estimated blocks within these restricted ranges, the NC estimated values replace the original top cut estimated values (AU).
-The same principle has been applied to produce a 'lower-cut' to the composited sample data with the intention of limiting the impact of high-grade samples on genuine low-grade areas, especially where there is an order of magnitude difference in assayed grade.
-A spatial variables will be created using the non-top cut (NC) variable which only has values where the low-cut values appear; this applies to gold low cutting only.
-For example, where gold requires a low cut, the following variables will be created and estimated: AU_NC (non- cut gold) AU_NC (non- cut gold) AU_NC (non- cut gold)
+A top cut (AU) and non-top cut (NC) variable is created, as well as a spatial variable (IL) which only has values where the top cut values appear; this applies to gold top cutting only.
+For example, where gold requires a top cut, the following variables will be created and estimated: AU (top cut gold) AU_NC (non- top-cut gold) AU_IL (spatial variable; values present where AU data is top cut) The top-cut and non-top cut values are estimated using search ranges based on the modelled gold variogram, and the IL values estimated using very small ranges (e.g. 5 m x 5 m x 5 m).
+Where the IL values produce estimated blocks within these restricted ranges, the NC estimated values replace the original top cut estimated values (AU). intention of limiting the impact of high-grade samples on genuine low-grade areas, especially where there is an order of magnitude difference in assayed grade.
+A spatial variable (LC) is created using the non-top cut (NC) variable which only has values where the low-cut values appear; this applies to gold low cutting only.
+For example, where gold requires a low cut, the following variables will be created and estimated: AU_NC (non- cut gold) AU_LC (spatial variable; values present where AU data is low-cut) The non-top cut values are estimated using search ranges based on the modelled gold variogram, and the LC values estimated using small ranges (e.g. 30 m x 20 m x 15 m).
+Where the LC values produce estimated blocks within these restricted ranges, the LC estimated values replace the original